hoodunit/purescript-payload/README.md

 ```

-`GET "/users/<id>"` is a type-level string that says we have a `GET` endpoint with a URL parameter named `id`.
+`GET "/users/<id>"` says we have a `GET` endpoint with a URL parameter named `id`.
 The type of `id` is defined below it as an `Int`.
 The endpoint returns a `User`, with type as defined below.

-When the Payload server is run, you provide handlers corresponding to each endpoint defined in the API spec.
-For the above example, you might run it like so:
+To run a Payload server, you provide a spec and a record of handlers corresponding to each endpoint defined in the API spec.
+The above example can be run like so:

 ```purescript
 api = { getUser: getUser }